Gerrit Smith Estate: Description and history

 The Gerrit Smith Estate is located on the west side of the hamlet of Peterboro, on about 8 acre of land (a remnant of what was once a 30 acre estate) bounded by Peterboro Road, Oxbow Road, and Oneida Brook.
 The estate was, in its heyday, a virtual village unto itself, with as many as 30 buildings, including the mansion house, secondary residences, and a hotel.
 The property is today much reduced: its Federal period mansion was destroyed by fire in the 1930s, the hotel had a short-lived existence (1827-1859) before it was torn down on Gerrit Smith's orders, and numerous other outbuildings have also been demolished or lost to decay.

-The building was dew ribed as follows in 1875:
+The building was described as follows in 1875:

 The principal surviving buildings of historical significance that remain are the Peterboro Land Office with an attached smokehouse, designated on the National Register of Historic Places on its own, a 19th-century barn, and an adjacent building that was probably the laundry.

 The estate was established by Peter Smith, one of Madison County's early white settlers, in the early 19th century.
 Smith acquired a large tract of land from the Oneida people, with whom he had previously engaged in the fur trade.
 From this estate, he managed vast holdings of real estate (over 700000 acre all over the state), and lent his name to both the hamlet of Peterboro and the encompassing township of Smithfield.
 Smith's son Gerrit took over this business in 1819, and eventually applied the family wealth to a wide variety of progressive causes.
 Principal among these were the abolition of slavery and the temperance movement.
 Smith attempted unsuccessfully to make Peterboro a dry community, opening what is believed to be the first temperance hotel in the nation on the estate.
 The hotel was ultimately a failure, and Smith razed it in the late 1850s.
 The estate was also widely known as a safe haven for escaped slaves making the trek to Canada on the Underground Railroad, and was a meeting place for suffragist organizations.